sjlu/sjlu.github.io/posts/_posts/2015-03-31-wrapping-kue-with-promises.md

 I do assume that you have some sort of external logging service such as [Papertrail](http://papertrail.com) and that you do not really care about the output of the job that you are running.

+If you've also noticed, async errors are not caught well within promises and will cause Kue or your worker to crash.
+When that happens any other job that is processing with it now goes into limbo or an inactive state.
+Kue finally [documented](https://github.com/Automattic/kue#error-handling) several ways on how to keep this from happening.
+In my method, I do a hybrid of both and wrap it with a Promise and a domain.

 {% highlight javascript %}
 var kue = require('kue');